prankard/testdocs/docs/features/Mediators.md

 }
 ```

 Now, that was relatively painless.
+If you'd like to know how to get data when listening to your event.
+Look at the [Listening To Events](./GlobalEventDispatcher.md#listening-to-events) section.

 Although we spent a bit of time making sure we cleaned up the event listeners in the destroy.
 If we extend Mediator we don't have to do that.

 ```csharp
 public class ExampleMediator : Mediator